MicrosoftDocs/win32/desktop-src/accessibility-uiframeworkdev.md

 # Developing accessible Windows applications

+Building a UI framework for the Windows platform that provides robust usability for the most people possible requires significant investment in accessibility support.
-Each Windows application development framework supports numerous accessibility features that make it easier for users with disabilities, personal preferences, or specific work styles to successfully use any Windows device they choose.

-This overview describes the accessibility features supported in each framework, and how you can incorporate them as you build your application.
+ supports a variety of accessibility features that can make it easier for users with disabilities, personal preferences, or specific work styles to successfully use any Windows device. supported in each, and how you can incorporate them as you build your application.

+This overview describes the accessibility features you should consider supporting in any UI framework you build, including programmatic access and automation, keyboard navigation and commanding, color and theme options, and personalization with user settings.

 ## In this section